 Green snap in corn

-Some of the storms and extremely high winds this spring have caused significant stalk breakage in corn fields.
+Some of the storms and extremely high winds this spring have caused significant stalk breakage in some corn fields.
 In these kinds of storms, it is not unusual to have up to 40% of stalks in some fields broken off at ground level.
 We see this type of damage somewhere every year.
 It is usually referred to as “green snap,” “brittle corn,” or “brittle snap.”

 Green snap occurs when rapidly elongating corn stalks are subjected to high winds.
 Corn stalks are elongating rapidly between about V8 to tassel.
 Typically, corn is most susceptible to green snap in the two- or three-week period from late vegetative until silking.
 The stalks are growing rapidly and have enough height to catch more wind.
 These high winds will cause stalks to break in the section close to the lower nodes.

 A number of factors can affect the severity of green snap.
 Anything that contributes to rapid, vigorous growth may make corn more susceptible to this problem.
 Such contributing factors include high nitrogen fertilizer rates, rotation after soybeans, higher plant densities (promoting early competition and elongation, and thinner stalks) and early planting.
 Unfortunately, these are all recommended best management practices for corn production.

 Timing has a huge impact on the severity of green snap, with much less damage usually evident in younger corn (Figure 1) or in fields that have tasseled and silked.
 The factor that can be addressed most readily is hybrid selection.
 Although no hybrid is immune to the problem, some hybrids are more susceptible to green snap than others.